syncfusion-content/asp.net-core-docs/aspnet-core/SunburstChart/Zooming.md

 # Zooming in ASPNET Core SunburstChart

 Sunburst chart provides zooming (drill down) experience with animation for both mouse and touch enabled devices.
-It allows you to Virtualize large sets of data into minimum data view.The zooming is achieved by using the property of *e-sunburstchart-zoom-settings*
+It allows you to Virtualize large sets of data into minimum data view.
+The zooming is achieved by using the property of *e-sunburstchart-zoom-settings*

 The following code shows how to initialize the zooming.